Qatif: Modern political history

-1929 riots

 The economy of Qatif witnessed a sharp decline in the 1920s, initially due to the invention of cultured pearls which severely impacted the Gulf pearl trade, then due to World War I. The decline was accelerated by a special "Jihad" tax imposed by the Saudis (then the Sultanate of Nejd), which was used to fund military campaigns.
 The economic situation became so dire that many citizens were imprisoned for unpaid taxes, including several wealthy landowners and merchants.
 Then in 1929, the tax was doubled.
 Riots broke out in several towns, and a large group escaped to Bahrain and requested protection from the British consul.
 The governor of Qatif responded with intimidation and mass imprisonments.
 Several notables wrote letters to King Abdulaziz voicing their complaints.
 He eventually met with the governor and some citizens, pardoned past-due taxes, and reduced new taxes.

-1979 protests

 Approximately 60,000 Shias (estimate of 1969) live in the oasis town of Qatif, which is about 40 mi from the main Saudi refinery and the export terminal of Ras Tanura.
 The Shias have participated in all the strikes and other political demonstrations that have taken place in the kingdom.
 The most significant were the 1979 strikes when the Saudi armed forces were called in.
 The Shias in Saudi Arabia were very receptive to Khomeini and demonstrated against the Saudi royal family on the hitherto novel grounds that Islam and hereditary kingship are not compatible.
 When American jets landed in Dhahran Air Base for manoeuvres, citizens of Qatif organized a big demonstration.
 The demonstrators spent the evening of 11 November 1979 shouting slogans against the royal family and the Americans.
 The Saudi government responded by imposing a curfew on all the towns in the Qatif area, sealing off the area with tanks and armoured vehicles.
 A bloody showdown between the armed forces and the Shiites continued until 30 November 1979, in which thousands were arrested, hundreds injured and 24 killed.

-2011 protests

-On 10 March 2011, in the wake of the Arab Spring and a day before called-for "day of rage" protests across Saudi Arabia, 'dozens' of Shias attended a rally in the city centre calling for political reforms in the kingdom and the release of prisoners allegedly held without charge for more than 16 years.
+On 10 March 2011, in the wake of the Arab Spring and a day before a "day of rage" planned by Saudi internet users, consisting of protests across Saudi Arabia; 'dozens' of Shias attended a rally in the city centre calling for political reforms in the kingdom and the release of prisoners allegedly held without charge for more than 16 years.
 The government declared protests to be illegal and it had previously warned against this action.
 Police opened fire on the protestors, injuring three, and there were reports of stun grenades being used as well as many more injuries from police use of batons.
 Further protests in Qatif continued throughout 2011.